joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 **From Andy Matuschak's [notes](https://notes.andymatuschak.org/Note-writing_helps_insight_accumulate)**:

-"Consider some hypothetical leap of insight you’d like to be able to make.
+> Consider some hypothetical leap of insight you’d like to be able to make.
 To make that leap, you’ll typically need to evolve many independent, partially-formed ideas simultaneously, until they suddenly converge in a flash of inspiration.
-If you need to iterate on more than a few pieces at once, you may struggle to keep them all in your head."
+If you need to iterate on more than a few pieces at once, you may struggle to keep them all in your head.

 This is the story of a folder-based note taking system: it's likely that all of these prerequisite ideas are strewn across different folders as sections of different files.